 In 2016, the unprecedented and high number of ballistic missile and nuclear tests from North Korea has forced Japan and South Korea–two countries with historical animosities–to increase cooperation in the realm of missile defense.
 In November 2016, Japan and South Korea signed a landmark intelligence-sharing agreement, authorizing both countries to directly share intelligence on North Korean ballistic missiles; a process that was formerly conducted through the United States.

-North Korea’s provocations have also driven Japan to consider acquisition of new missile defense technologies such as THAAD.
+North Korea’s provocations have also driven Japan to consider acquisition of new missile defense technologies such as THAAD and Aegis Ashore.
 In November 2016, Japan’s Defense Ministry established a committee studying the impact of “future systmes for intercepting ballistic missiles.”
 In December, Japanese officials plan on visiting the U.S. THAAD battery in Guam to further investigate the missile defense option.
+In May 2017, Tokyo leaned away from acquisition of THAAD and toward Aegis Ashore, touting Aegis’ larger defensive area coverage and cheaper costs as the reason for the shift in preference.